bubbakittee/GeomBib/README.md

 # A Computer Geometry Bibliography
-A bibliography of writings related to computer representations and processing of geometry.
-This includes CAGD (Computer-Aided Geometric Design), solid modeling, computational geometry, and related fields.
+A bibliography covering computer representations and processing of geometry, including CAGD (Computer-Aided Geometric Design), solid modeling, computational geometry, and related fields.
 The material should be of interest to CAGD researchers as well as people developing CAD/CAM/CAE software, games, drawing programs, and so on.

 The bibliography is a single large text file containing around 22,000 entries in the .bib format used by TeX/LaTeX.
 It includes, among other things:
   - All papers published in the journal Computer-Aided Geometric Design (CAGD).